-The courses will focus on simulation and estimation of DSGE models with Dynare.
-The school will also be the occasion to introduce the next official major release of Dynare (4.6).
+The courses will focus on the simulation and estimation of DSGE models with Dynare.
+The school will also be the occasion to introduce the next official major release of Dynare (version 4.6).

-This Summer school is aimed at beginners as well as at more experienced researchers.
+The Dynare Summer School is aimed at beginners as well as at more experienced researchers.
 PhD students are encouraged to participate.
 Time will be devoted to the (Dynare related) problems encountered by students in their research.

-People working in organizations member of DSGE-net (Bank of Finland, Banque de France, Capital Group, European Central Bank, Federal Reserve Bank of Atlanta, Norges Bank, Sverige Riksbank, Swiss National Bank) should register via their network representative.
+People working in organizations that are members of DSGE-net (Bank of Finland, Banque de France, Capital Group, European Central Bank, Federal Reserve Bank of Atlanta, Norges Bank, Sverige Riksbank, Swiss National Bank) should register via their network representative.

-Registration fee (including lunches, coffee breaks and one diner): €200 for academics and €1500 for institutional members.
+The registration fee (which includes lunches, coffee breaks, and one diner) is €200 for academics and €1500 for institutional members.